-The proposed change means that the concession will only apply to buyers purchasing an OTP property to occupy as their home (principal place of residence) with a dutiable value under a certain threshold.
+From 1 July 2017, the PPR OTP concession is restricted to buyers purchasing an OTP property to occupy as their home (principal place of residence) with a dutiable value under a certain threshold.

-This also means that as a result of the proposed change, the concession would no longer be available for OTP purchases of a holiday home and investment or commercial properties.
+Previously, the OTP concession was available for purchases of all types of property.
+The change means that the concession is no longer available for OTP purchases of holiday homes, investment properties or commercial properties.

-3. How will the new OTP concession work?
+3. How does the new PPR OTP concession work?

-The concession will be relevant for determining whether a transfer meets the dutiable value threshold for a:
+The new PPR OTP concession is now limited to the purchase of a principal place of residence (PPR) and is relevant for determining whether a transfer meets the dutiable value threshold for a:

 - Principal place of residence concession (dutiable value up to $550,000), or

-No calculation is required if you are eligible for the proposed first-home buyer duty exemption.
+No calculation is required if you are eligible for the first-home buyer duty exemption.

-The revised OTP concession will be contingent on you as a purchaser meeting the residence requirement for the PPR concession or the proposed first-home buyer duty exemption/concession.
-Failure to meet the residence requirement will result in the transfer being reassessed with the concession removed.
+The new PPR OTP concession is contingent on you, as a purchaser, meeting the residence requirement for the PPR concession or the first-home buyer duty exemption/concession.
+Failure to meet the residence requirement will result in the transfer being reassessed with the exemption/concession removed.

-You will also be obliged to notify the Commissioner if a change in circumstances occurs that may result in you failing to meet the residence requirement.
+You are obliged to notify us if a change in circumstances occurs that may result in you failing to meet the residence requirement.

 4. You are a first-home buyer.
-What criteria do you need to meet for the revised OTP concession?
+What criteria do you need to meet for the new PPR OTP concession?

 - Your new home must have a dutiable value (after the OTP concession is applied) of $750,000 or less,